 Taking a long break from working out can turn out to be quite a substantial set-back — you’ll notice it latest when you get back to the gym.

-Mixing things up in the summer is a-ok and doing something different can be great for the body.
+Mixing things up every once in a while is a-ok and doing something different can be great for the body.

-Here’s the best part: you don’t have to.
-You can enjoy the sunshine and the warmth and still get your endorphins by taking your workout outside.
-Mixing things up in the summer is a-ok and doing something different can be great for the body.
-Don’t feel like you have to exercise for 60 minutes or it doesn’t count, either—a good 30-minute session just three times a week will take you a long way.
+Here’s the best part of outdoor workouts: You can enjoy the sunshine and the warmth and still get your endorphins.
+You don’t even have to get obsessed about exercising for 60 minutes, or else it doesn’t count —a good 30-minute session just three times a week will take you a long way.

 Are you worried that the lack of an instructor or coach means you won’t push yourself?
-Not a problem: strap your heart rate monitor on, and you’ll have your very own Personal Trainer with you.
-You can’t cheat the beats.
-So spread that sunscreen, fill up your water bottle, get your gear, and let’s do this!
+Not a problem: strap your heart rate monitor on, and you’ll have your very own personal trainer with you.
+You can’t cheat the beats so fill up your water bottle, get your gear, and let’s do this!